StoyanBanov/myface-client/README.md

 - **Post Management:**
   - CRUD
   - Posts include text and/or images

 - **Like Post:**
   - Add like to a post
   - Remove like from a post

+- **Comment Post:**
+  - Add comment to a post
+  - Remove comment from a post

 - **Search:**
   - Search users